estiller/azure-functions-url-shortener/README.md

 # Azure Functions URL Shortener

 This repo contains a very simple URL shortener implementation.
 It is meant to be used as a demo for authoring Azure Functions with bindings using JavaScript.
+Storage is implemented with Cosmos DB.

 ## Local Execution